Optimize the loading of images on a website

 #Load images as needed

-If you examine the majority of the pages you'll realize that some images are visible as soon as the page is loaded, and that others are visible only after scrolling.
-This can be exploited by loading these images only when it enters the viewport.
+If you examine most pages, you will find that some images are visible as soon as the page loads while others only appear after scrolling.
+This can be leveraged by loading images only when they enter the viewport.

-If you want to create your lazy loader, here is a good base (in TypeScript):
+If you want to build your own lazy loader, here is a good starting point (in TypeScript):

 module LazyLoader {